When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Avoid Weaning Your Baby Cold Turkey

-If you’re ready to stop breastfeeding, the idea of saying goodbye to it all at once and never looking back might seem enticing.
-However, if you have the option of doing a slow and steady wean, we encourage you to go that route — for your sake and your baby’s.
+If you are ready to stop breastfeeding, the idea of stopping all at once might seem efficient.
+However, if you have the luxury of time, we strongly encourage a slow and steady approach for your physical health.

-These are some steps you can take to wean your little one off the breast gradually:
+Follow these steps to wean your little one gradually:

 How To Dry Up Breast Milk